 - 1. Leave of absence for periods of longer than three (3) weeks may be granted to Members of the Medical Staff who do not hold Provisional Staff status after written application to the President of the Medical Staff and due approval by the President of the Medical Staff, the Executive Committee, and the Board of Directors due to reasons of illness, attendance at postgraduate courses, military service, and other valid reasons.
 Members of the Medical Staff who are also Hospital employees should also refer to the Hospital's Human Resources policies regarding leave of absence for any reason.
 The period of leave of absence may not exceed the Medical Staff Member's present term of appointment to the Medical Staff.
-Three (3) months prior to the conclusion of any period of leave of absence lasting longer than six (6) months, a complete reapplication form must be submitted and will be processed in accordance with this Article.
-All Medical Staff Privileges shall be voluntarily relinquished during the period of a leave of absence. - 2.
-At the conclusion of any leave of absence that lasts for less than six (6) months and does not exceed the Medical Staff Member's current term of appointment to the Medical Staff, the individual may be reinstated upon filing a written statement with the Executive Committee and Board of Directors summarizing professional activities undertaken during the leave and such other information as may be requested by the Hospital or Medical Staff at that time.
+Three (3) months prior to the conclusion of any period of leave of absence lasting longer than six (6) months, a complete reapplication form must be submitted and will be processed in accordance with this Article X. All Medical Staff Privileges shall be voluntarily relinquished during the period of a leave of absence. - 2.
+At the conclusion of any leave of absence that lasts for less than six (6) months and does not exceed the Medical Staff Member's current term of appointment to the Medical Staff, the individual may be reinstated upon filing a written statement with the Executive Committee and Board summarizing professional activities undertaken during the leave and such other information as may be requested by the Hospital or Medical Staff at that time.
 The Iowa medical license will be primary source verified, and the NPDB will be queried.
 The information provided will be subject to verification prior to Executive Committee review. - 3.
-In the case of a leave of absence for medical reasons, the Practitioner must also submit information regarding any temporary work restrictions, a report from his/her treating physician indicating that the Practitioner is physically and/or mentally capable of resuming a hospital practice and performing the
+In the case of a leave of absence for medical reasons, the Practitioner must also submit information regarding any temporary work restrictions, a report from his/her treating physician indicating that the Practitioner is physically and/or mentally capable of resuming a hospital practice and performing the clinical privileges that are requested to be reinstated.

-- clinical privileges that are requested to be reinstated, and/or any additional information requested by the Hospital. - 4.
-In acting upon the request for reinstatement, the Board of Directors may approve reinstatement either to the same or a different Medical Staff category and may limit or modify Clinical Privileges to be extended based upon recommendations from the Executive Committee.
-As provided by the fair hearing and appeal procedures contained herein, an action by the Board of Directors that reduces or limits the exercise of clinical privileges may entitle the Practitioner to fair hearing and appeal rights.
+4. In acting upon the request for reinstatement, the Board may approve reinstatement either to the same or a different Medical Staff category and may limit or modify Clinical Privileges to be extended based upon recommendations from the Executive Committee.
+As provided in Article XI, an action by the Board that reduces or limits the exercise of Clinical Privileges may entitle the Practitioner to fair hearing and appeal rights.